browserengineering/book/book/animations.md

 (click [here](examples/example13-transform-transition.html) to load the example in your browser)

-And just like opacity, there is more work to make it composited.
-Doing so is not hard, it just requires edits to the code to handle transform in all the same places opacity was, in particular:
+Finally, there is a bit more work to do to make transform visual effects animate without re-raster on  every frame.
+Doing so is not hard, it just requires edits to the code to handle transform in all the same places opacity was, in
+particular:

 * In `DisplayList.needs_compositing`